krakjoe/phathom/GRAMMAR.md

 ## Security

 Grammar files may contain arbitrary PHP code in action blocks.
 That code is written to disk as a compiled asset and executed during parsing.

-**Grammar files must come from trusted sources and be treated as executable code.
-Never parse grammars from untrusted input.**
+**Grammar files must come from trusted sources and be treated as executable code: Never parse grammars from untrusted input.**

 *See [ASSETS.md](ASSETS.md)*